 To help your students calculate their GPA:

-- Take the information in the columns titled "Credits" and "GPA Course Points" and copy it by hand into the appropriate columns.
+- Take the information in the columns titled "Units" and "Earned Grade Points" and copy it into the appropriate columns.

 - Use the first two columns on the left for "Major Credit" and "Major Course Points."